iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 ### Emperical Design

 In devising the methodology for our experiments, we sought guidance from the principles outlined in Patterson et al.'s cookbook, "Empirical Design in Reinforcement Learning" <d-cite key="patterson2023empirical"></d-cite>.
-Our codebase is derived from PureJaxRL<d-cite key="lu2022discovered"></d-cite>.
+Our codebase<d-footnote>Our codebase can be found [here](https://github.com/Ziksby/MetaLearnCuriosity).</d-footnote> is derived from PureJaxRL<d-cite key="lu2022discovered"></d-cite>.
 Specifically, we leverage PureJaxRL's Proximal Policy Optimization (PPO) implementation as our chosen reinforcement learning (RL) algorithm.
 We compare each meta-learned curiosity algorithm to a non-curious agent (normal PPO) and our baselines.
 The foundation of our experiments is laid upon a JAX implementation of Minigrid's grid-world environment <d-cite key="MinigridMiniworld23"></d-cite>, which uses gymnax's API <d-cite key="gymnax2022github"></d-cite>.
 Additionally, we make use of gymnax's deep sea environment implementation as well.